maul-lq/PBL-Perpustakaan/README.md

 Important notes for contributors

 - The project uses plain PHP files (no framework).
 Follow the existing include pattern when adding new views.
+- `config/koneksi.php` is intentionally gitignored to prevent committing credentials.
+Copy `config/koneksi.example.php` to `config/koneksi.php` and set your local secrets.